 But among the various homes that are being closed down, reported for abuse or simple offering poor quality of care, there are many places that are doing things right.

-A positive environment creates good aged care – so what do the best aged care homes do that makes them stand about the rest?
+A positive environment creates good aged care – so what do the best aged care homes do that makes them stand out?